-The WSCC does not normally pay for transportation costs when the medical treatment/exam is rendered within 50 kilometres (each way) of the worker's place of residence, with exception to circumstances when the worker requires travel by ambulance or the worker's travel was pre-authorized by the Claim Owner for paid travel within the 50 km limit.
+The WSCC does not normally pay for transportation costs when the medical exam or medical aid is rendered within 50 kilometres (each way) of the worker's place of residence.
+Exceptions include circumstances when the worker requires travel by ambulance or the worker's travel was pre-authorized by the Claim Owner for paid travel within the 50 km limit.